What makes a viable professional negligence claim?

 Finally, to bring a professional negligence claim you must show that the professional’s breach of duty has caused you financial loss.
 Again, this can be a tricky hurdle to overcome.
 Don’t think that simply because you have been left out of pocket this box will be automatically ticked.
 There needs to be a direct and foreseeable connection between the breach of duty and the financial loss you suffer.
 For example, if your surveyor overlooked the existence of damp in a property you bought, you may have lost the opportunity of negotiating a reduction in the purchase price.
 If so, then the differential is likely to be claimable as the loss you have suffered has been directly and foreseeably caused by the surveyor’s oversight.
 However, if you crash your car upon receiving the builders estimate of what it is going to cost to rectify the damp problem, then you can probably appreciate that the cost of the repairs to your car is a little too remote to claim against the surveyor.

 There is one other important thing to consider: The small claims court limit.
-This is currently £10,000 (January 2020) for professional negligence claims.
-Most claims that fall below this limit are dealt with using the small claims procedure.
-This is more informal than the normal County Court system, but the biggest difference is that a claimant is rarely able to recover more than a small amount of their legal costs, even if they win and establish that the lawyer, accountant, surveyor or other professional had let them down.
-This can seem pretty unfair as it puts many people off bringing a legal claim where the loss suffered is under the threshold.
-It is therefore very important to consider the value of your case and the commercial considerations of bringing a claim before incurring solicitors costs as you might not get them back.
+This is currently £10,000 (December 2020) for professional negligence claims.
+Most claims with a value that falls below this limit are dealt with using the small claims procedure.
+This is more informal than the normal county court system, but the biggest difference is that a claimant is rarely able to recover more than a small amount of their legal costs, even if they win and establish that the lawyer, accountant, surveyor or other professional had let them down.
+This can seem pretty unfair as it puts many people off bringing a legal claim where the loss suffered is under the small claims court threshold.
+It is therefore very important to consider the value of your case and the commercial considerations of bringing a claim before incurring solicitor’s costs, as you might not get them back.

 However, the good news is that if your loss does exceed the small claims court limit we can usually fund the case on a No Win, No Fee basis.

 Although professional negligence law can be complicated, it is relatively easy to find out if there you have a valid professional negligence claim.
 All you need to do is call Slee Blackwell’s free legal helpline.
-My team and I are more than happy to have a chat with you and give you a free assessment of any professional negligence claim you think you may have.
-So, please call me, Emma Slade, on 0808 139 1606 to discuss or send an email with brief details to [email protected] or to me personally at [email protected]
+We will be more than happy to have a chat with you and give you a free assessment of any professional negligence claim you think you may have.